rmw362/CS496-Project-EchoGANhance/README.md

 ## Future directions

 Lessons were gleaned from this experience, particularly how unstable and finnicky GANs can be.
 I plan to continue this research incorporating illumination consistency loss and structural similarity loss as reported in the literature to improve performance of the system.
+I will also formally evaluate the performance of the system by calculating FID and IS scores.
+We will also test the ability of the quality transfer GAN to improve performance of downstream AI systems (like cardiac segmentation), the most practical application for such a system.
 Most importantly, I will curate a better dataset of only one frame per clip and target poor vs very high quality studies in order to have a more discernable difference between high quality and low quality studies for training.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).